omidbachari/rack-work/rack.md

   "REQUEST_PATH"=>"/"
 }
 ```
 The hash above is the environment, i.e., the parsed HTTP request that WEBrick is passing into the rack app.
 It has valuable information that we might be able to use.
 For example, ```"PATH_INFO"=>"/"``` and ```"REQUEST_METHOD"=>"GET"```.

-But let's keep building this app.
+This data is going to be the basis of our rack app's behavior.

+Let's keep building.
 After the custom #call method performed ```puts``` on the environment, it proceeded to try to work with the app.
-We see an instructive error, which returns us to the path we're on.
+We see another error and it's instructive, which returns us to the path we're on.

 ###Response to the Server

+Not only should we take in the environment, but we have to return something.

 ```
 [2014-12-05 11:56:13] ERROR NoMethodError: undefined method `each' for nil:NilClass
 ...